-In Lower Canada a wicked rebellion was instigated, organised, and headed by the Speaker of the House of Assembly, who openly called upon his adherents to cast off their allegiance to the British Crown.
+In Lower Canada, a wicked rebellion was instigated, organized, and headed by the Speaker of the House of Assembly, who openly called upon his adherents to cast off their allegiance to the British crown.

-In Upper Canada, not only was rebellion suppressed, but foreign invasion was repelled, by the Speaker of the House of Assembly, who, at the head of the loyal militia of the Province, successfully protected the property as well as the authority of the Crown.
+In Upper Canada, not only was rebellion suppressed, but foreign invasion was repelled, by the Speaker of the House of Assembly, who, at the head of the loyal militia of the province, successfully protected the property as well as the authority of the crown.

-The above circumstances having been duly considered by the Queen's Conservative Prime Minister, Her Majesty was advised to "forgive" the rebel Speaker, and to "forget" the loyal one! nay more-Her Majesty was advised, as an act of generosity, to give her royal assent to Lower Canada by her own Governor, restoring to Mons.
-Papineau certain arrears of salary due to him previous to his having declared himself a traitor: and yet Her Majesty has not been advised by Sir Robert Peel-as an act of justice, to indemnify Chief-Justice Robinson and Sir Allan MacNab for the deprivation of their respective salaries by an Act of the Imperial Parliament!
-Indeed, to such an extent has this unnatural policy been carried out, that to gratify the revenge of rebels against whom Sir Allan MacNab had been obliged to appear as prosecutor for the Crown, he was by the Conservative Government publicly superseded in his duties of Queen's Counsel in his own district, the emoluments of which were given to a lawyer of the opposite party!!
+The above circumstances having been duly considered by the queen's Conservative prime minister, her majesty was advised to "forgive" the rebel speaker, and to "forget" the loyal one! nay more-her majesty was advised, as an act of generosity, to give her royal assent to Lower Canada by her own governor restoring to Mons.
+Papineau certain arrears of salary due to him previous to his having declared himself a traitor: and yet her majesty has not been advised by Sir Robert Peel-as an act of justice, to indemnify Chief-Justice Robinson and Sir Allan McNab for the deprivation of their respective salaries by an Act of the Imperial Parliament!
+Indeed, to such an extent has this unnatural policy been carried out, that to gratify the revenge of rebels against whom Sir Allan McNab had been obliged to appear as prosecutor for the crown, he was by the Conservative government publicly superseded in his duties of queen's counsel in his own district, the emoluments of which were given to a lawyer of the opposite party!!

-"There is no fear now of any rebellion in Canada," said a fine handsome young Canadian militia-man to me the other day, on his arrival for the first time in his life in England; "the republican party have it all their own way, so there is no one to rebel but the loyal!"
+"There is no fear now of any rebellion in Canada," said a fine, handsome young Canadian militiaman to me the other day, on his arrival for the first time in his life in England; "the republican party have it all their own way, so there is no one to rebel but the loyal!"

-Now, casting aside all angry feelings, all colonial squabbles, all provincial politics-casting aside the various conflicting passions by which the two great political parties in England are so unfortunately distracted, I calmly ask, what must the civilized world think of the course which the Sovereign of Great Britain, by the advice of Her Ministers, is pursuing towards her North America Colonies?
+Now, casting aside all angry feelings, all colonial squabbles, all provincial politics-casting aside the various conflicting passions by which the two great political parties in England are so unfortunately distracted, I calmly ask, what must the civilized world think of the course which the Sovereign of Great Britain, by the advice of her ministers, is pursuing toward her North America colonies?

 What must the King of the French-what must the Emperor of Russia, think and say of such a policy?
-But I ask further, what would the Emperor of China think of it, or what would the Cacique of the most barbarous nation under the sun say, if any man could dare to advise him, for the attainment of any object, to pamper his enemies and to poison his friends?
+But I ask further, what would the Emperor of China think of it, or what would the cacique of the most barbarous nation under the sun say, if any man could dare to advise him, for the attainment of any object, to pamper his enemies and to poison his friends?

-The policy of the great leader of a party calling themselves Conservatives, must surely, to the vulgar of all nations, appear utterly incomprehensible; and when one reflects upon the honest integrity of the "Old English" character, it certainly is melancholy to hear so many noble voices, which the world has been taught to respect, now singing, in abject obedience to the motions of their band-master,-
+The policy of the great leader of a party calling themselves Conservatives must, surely, to the vulgar of all nations, appear utterly incomprehensible; and when one reflects upon the honest integrity of the "Old English" character, it certainly is melancholy to hear so many noble voices, which the world has been taught to respect, now singing, in abject obedience to the motions of their bandmaster,-

+Arise,

-" Arise.
-Pamper her enemies, And make them fat.
-Prosper their politics, Reward their knavish tricks, On them our hearts we fix-GOD SAVE THE QUEEN!"
+Pamper her enemies,

+And make them fat.

+Prosper their politics,

+Reward their knavish tricks,

+On them our hearts we fix-

+God save the Queen!